TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 40/Exodus 40.4.md

 ---

-And thou shalt bring in the table, and set in order the things that are upon it; and thou shalt bring in the candlestick, and light the lamps thereof.
+You shall bring in the table, and set in order the things that are on it.
+You shall bring in the lampstand, and light its lamps.